scolapicchioni/blazor/Lab13/readme.md

 Our business logic validates our entities, no matter which application and infrastructure is used, rejecting invalid data.
 Our Application shows friendly error messages, by using the exact same validation logic that the server uses.

+---

+In the next lab, we're going to explore Unit Testing of Blazor Components.